Pension inheritance: what happens to my pension when I die?

 5. Combine your pension pots if your adviser recommends it.

-Is my pension subject to inheritance tax?
+Are pensions subject to inheritance tax?

-Pension pots are not subject to inheritance tax when you die.
-If you die before the age of 75, the person(s) who inherit your pension pot can draw on the money as they wish, without paying any income tax either.
-However, if you are 75 or over when you die, a beneficiary of your pension pot will have to pay income tax on any withdrawals at their marginal rate (i.e. the highest rate of income tax that they pay).
+If you are 75 or over when you die, a beneficiary of your pension pot will have to pay income tax on any withdrawals at their marginal rate (i.e. the highest rate of income tax that they pay).

 If your beneficiary is entitled to continue receiving payments from an annuity or defined benefit pension after your death, then these payments will be subject to income tax at their marginal rate.

-Since pension pots fall outside your estate and are not taxed upon your death, you could potentially move savings and investments (which are taxable) into your pension pot by making additional contributions.
-This has the added advantage of increasing your pension pot and boosting your savings though tax relief on pension contributions.
+This has the added advantage of increasing your pension pot and boosting your savings through tax relief on pension contributions.
 If you do this, however, be careful to stay within your pension allowances (your annual allowance reduces after you start to draw your pension).

-Another option is simply to spend other assets first and preserve your pension for as long as possible, or until your estate is below the IHT threshold.
+Another option is simply to spend other assets first and preserve your pension for as long as possible or until your estate is below the IHT threshold.

-Get pension advice
+Get expert financial advice